aldefouw/redcap_cypress/README.md

 ### Adding A Custom Seed

 You can create any database state you want to prior to running your tests.
-The included seeds.sql file is just what we are using at our institution.
+The included `seeds.sql` file is an example to get you started.

-To add your own custom seeds, you simply need to do two things.
+It is possible to add your own custom seed data.
+To add custom seed data, do the following:

 1. Add a custom `your_custom_seed_name_here.sql` file into the `/test_db/` folder.

-2. Ensure that your custom SQL file is wrapped in a TRANSACTION and that is specifies the correct database.
+2. Ensure that your custom SQL file is wrapped in a TRANSACTION and that specifies the correct database.

 To ensure it is using the correct database, please make sure to include the following line within your transaction code:

         USE `REDCAP_DB_NAME`;

+(**Note:** The above value is replaced via Regular Expression in the shell script.
+You should enter it as the static value above - NOT as your custom database name.)

 3. Reference that file in the beforeEach() block within the `/support/index.js` file.